palderson/tutorli/README.markdown

 * View each registered user of the site
 * View a complete list of course sales for the month
 * View how much each course creator is owed at the end of the month
 * Mark the payment is paid for each creator payment issued

+There's also a complete blogging engine built in to Tutorli that supports

+* Dated blog posts
+* A list of recent posts
+* User comments

 What's Not Included
 ===========